-Viscosity of Cork manufactured aqueous coatings is measured at 70 degrees F utilizing a Brookfield viscometer which yields an accurate, reproducible measurement in centipoise (cps).
+The viscosity of Cork manufactured aqueous coatings is measured at 70 degrees F utilizing a Brookfield viscometer which yields an accurate, reproducible measurement in centipoise (cps).
 Other simpler, less expensive devices, called orifice viscometer cups, numbered according to hole size, are also used.
-Commonly used Zahn type cups should only be used as a comparative tool to evaluate or adjust similar coatings, but should not be considered a viscometer.
+Commonly used Zahn-type cups should only be used as a comparative tool to evaluate or adjust similar coatings, but should not be considered a viscometer.

 So What is the Problem with Viscosity?

 First of all, it MUST be understood that the viscosity of aqueous coatings is dependent upon temperature.
-Simply, the higher a coatings temperature, the less resistance there is to flow, and the lower the viscosity becomes.
-Conversely, the lower a coatings temperature the more resistance to flow and viscosity is higher.
+Simply, the higher the temperature of a coating, the less resistance there is to flow, and the lower the viscosity becomes.
+Conversely, the lower the temperature of a coating the more resistance to flow and viscosity is higher.

 In measuring viscosity, you MUST measure viscosity at a stabilized 70 F. temperature to expect to come close to the viscosity specified by the coating manufacturer.